MikeRyan56/pyNote/README.rst

 fabmanger Run

 - application is now running
--test and modify code as you want
+- test and modify code as you want